naninovel/docs/docs/en/guide/variables.md

 @else
     @goto BadEnd
 ```
-— find more examples of various ways to use the variables in the [@set] command reference.
+— find more examples of various ways to use variables in the [@set] command reference.

 ::: tip
 The `score is above 10` expression is using the `is above` alias instead of the `>` operator; if you prefer the operators, you can write the command as `@if score > 10`.
 Find more information about the supported syntax in the [script expressions guide](/guide/script-expressions#operator-aliases).